thee1acer/OTAssessment/README.md

 ## Key Components

-- **nbomber**: A load-testing tool that generates high traffic to the API.
+- **Tester**: A load-testing tool that generates high traffic to the API.
 - **API**: A containerized API that receives and processes the load from `nbomber`.
 - **Producer Worker**: Responsible for sending events from the API to the RabbitMQ queue.
 - **RabbitMQ**: A message broker that decouples the producer and consumer workers.